-Every year, Eagle Creek Park’s Ornithology Center attracts more than 60,000 bird enthusiasts from over 40 U.S. states and 15 countries worldwide!
+Every year, Eagle Creek Park’s Ornithology Center attracts just over 70,000 visitors from over 40 U.S. states and 15 countries worldwide!

 Nestled just minutes away from downtown Indianapolis, visitors can find birds like bald eagles, great blue herons, double-crested cormorants, grebes, loons, and other amazing wildlife right in the city.